microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 # How to Use Alert System

 OpenPAI has a built-in alert system.
 The alert system has some existing alert rules and actions.
 It can also let admin customize them.
-In this document, we will have a detailed introduction about this topic.
+In this document, we will have a detailed introduction to this topic.

 ## Alert Rules

-OpenPAI uses [`Prometheus`](https://prometheus.io/) to monitor system metrics, e.g. memory usage, disk usage, GPU usage and so on.
+OpenPAI uses [`Prometheus`](https://prometheus.io/) to monitor system metrics, e.g. memory usage, disk usage, GPU usage, and so on.
 Using the metrics, we can set up several alert rules.
-The alert rules define some alert conditions, and are also configured in Prometheus.
-When certain condition is fulfilled, Prometheus will send corresponding alert.
+The alert rules define some alert conditions and are also configured in Prometheus.
+When a certain condition is fulfilled, Prometheus will send a corresponding alert.

 For example, the following configuration is the pre-defined `GpuUsedByExternalProcess` alert.
 It uses the metric `gpu_used_by_external_process_count`.
 If an external process using the GPU resource in OpenPAI over 5 minutes, Prometheus will fire a `GpuUsedByExternalProcess` alert.